The Department of Justice and Public Safety is responsible for the dual offices of:

 The Minister of Justice and Public Safety, who is responsible for:

 The mandate of the Department of Justice and Public Safety derives primarily from the Executive Council Act.
 This mandate reflects the dual responsibilities of the Minister of Justice and the Attorney General for Newfoundland and Labrador.
 While several other Canadian jurisdictions have separate ministries for Justice and Attorney General, the structure is consolidated in Newfoundland and Labrador.
 The Department of Justice and Public Safety responsibilities involve administering the province’s legal system.
-The principal components include family justice services, fines administration, support enforcement, policing, sheriff’s office, adult secure custody, adult probation services, secure youth justice services, victim services, fish and wildlife enforcement and administration of the courts.
+The principal components include family justice services, fines administration, support enforcement, policing, sheriff’s office, adult secure custody, adult probation services, secure youth justice services, victim services, fish and wildlife enforcement, overall administration of the Access to Information and Protection of Privacy Act, 2015 and administration of the courts.

 By March 31, 2017, the Department of Justice and Public Safety will have enhanced services and responses to improve public protection and access to justice in a manner that is sensitive to the diverse needs of its clients.

 In 2013-14, the department employed more than 1,573 individuals, including the Royal Newfoundland Constabulary (RNC).
 The overall gender breakdown for staffing in the department is approximately 48 per cent female and 52 per cent male.
 Additionally, pursuant to the Provincial Policing Services Agreement and the Community Tripartite Agreements, in 2013-14 the Royal Canadian Mounted Police (RCMP) employed approximately 431 officers and approximately 110 civilian members and support staff to provide frontline policing services in approximately 49 detachments throughout the province.
 Department of Justice and Public Safety officials and employees are situated throughout the province.